Skip to main content

 • Tier 1 — Pattern matching: Fast rule-based scan that checks for known prompt injection signatures and risky field patterns.
 Runs on every response with negligible latency.

 • Tier 2 — AI classification: A local ML model (MiniLM) scores the content for novel or subtle attacks that pattern matching would miss.
-Only runs when Tier 1 identifies suspicious fields.
+Runs in parallel with Tier 1 on every response, scanning the SFE-filtered payload (or the tier2Fields subset when configured).

 You can configure Detection Mode to run only one stage, or skip scanning entirely for responses that exceed the configured size limits (see Advanced Settings below).
 Risk level and scan metadata are returned alongside every response so you can observe what Defender is seeing, even when not blocking.